The best baritone guitars do not have to be the most expensive.

 As you may have already known, or learned in this article, baritone guitars have a longer scale length.
 In most cases, it’s around 27 inches, which is considerably longer than standard scale lengths that go up to 25.5 inches.

-This allows baritone guitars to achieve those lower tunings without making your strings feel like rubber bands.
+This allows the best baritone guitars to achieve those lower tunings without making your strings feel like rubber bands.
 And the longer the scale length, the more room there is for lower tuning.
 In some cases, they can go as low as standard A, which is one-fifth interval below the standard E tuning.

 Longer scale lengths also mean wider frets, which is an important thing to consider.
 For instance, the Gretsch G5260 has a scale length of 29.75 inches, meaning that the frets are also wider and that it can easily achieve the lowest tunings.
 In some cases, scale lengths can go up to 30.5 inches.